aluo96078/godm/docs/Readme.en.md

 }
 ```

-This way, you can maintain type consistency:
+This way, type consistency can be maintained:

 ```go
 u := NewUser().SetCollectionName("custom_users")
 fmt.Println(u.Name) // Can directly use *User fields
 ```

-### Creating and Querying
+### Create and Query

 ```go
 user := NewUser()